0xTas/0xidiz3r/README.md

 # To obfuscate a source file, adding "@echo off" and writing to a custom output file:
 ./0xidiz3r input.bat -e -o output.bat

+# To deobfuscate a source file with a custom output file-name:
+./0xidiz3r -d output.bat -o cleaned.bat
 ```

 ---